Festiniog and Blaenau Railway: Ownership and finance

 The railway made a working profit every year of its life except 1878/9, when exceptional expenses from 1877/8 showed in the accounts.
 These were from repairs to the viaduct and the Locomotive Department.
-At that time the directors were aware that they would face significant expenses for renewals before long and in July 1876 struck a prudent deal with the Bala and Festiniog Railway (and behind them, the GWR) who would approach from the southeast, the essence of which was that the Bala & Festiniog would buy the F&BR for £14,000 within three years, take up the B&FR shares and pay the F&BR 5% per annum on the £14,000 until the sale was closed.
+At that time the directors were aware that they would face significant expenses for renewals before long and in July 1876 struck a prudent deal with the Bala and Festiniog Railway (and behind them, the GWR) who would approach from the southeast, the essence of which was that the Bala and Festiniog Railway would buy the F&BR for £14,000 within three years, take up the B&FR shares and pay the F&BR 5% per annum on the £14,000 until the sale was closed.
 Thereafter the F&BR's single biggest source of income was the £700 interest.
 The Bala and Festiniog appear to have agreed to this to get access to the F&BR's trackbed into Blaenau by agreement rather than by compulsory purchase and all the cost, delay and uncertainty that might entail; the F&BR got a very fair price given the bills for renewals which were imminent.
 From February 1878 onwards two sets of accounts were prepared with more than the usual level of opacity.

 The standard gauge Bala and Festiniog line was very slow to get going, the first sod not being cut until August 1878.
-Therefore, they incurred significant parliamentary expenses both to gain parliamentary extensions of time to complete the line and to obtain powers to absorb the F&BR (unopposed by the F&BR, as a result of the July 1876 agreement) which they received on 6 August 1880.
+Therefore, they incurred significant parliamentary expenses both to gain extensions of time to complete the line and to obtain powers in the Great Western Railway Act 1880 (43 & 44 Vict. c. cxli) to absorb the F&BR (unopposed by the F&BR, as a result of the July 1876 agreement) which they received on 6 August 1880.
 This was followed on 23 May 1882 by the F&BR directors voluntarily winding up their company, which was "vested in" (taken over entirely by) the Bala and Festiniog on 13 April 1883.
-William Davies of Cae'r Blaidd, the F&BR Manager, was appointed Liquidator; he reported his work complete on 21 April 1884.
+William Davies of Cae'r Blaidd, the F&BR manager, was appointed liquidator; he reported his work complete on 21 April 1884.
 William Davies was a shareholder and director of the F&BR, its manager and its liquidator.